ONTAP Autonomous Ransomware Protection use cases and considerations

 Windows or Linux home directories

-Because users could create files with extensions that weren't detected in the learning period, there a is greater possibility of false positives in this workload.
+For environments without ARP/AI, users could create files with extensions that aren't detected in the learning period.
+Because of this, there is a greater possibility of false positives in this workload.

 -